 Of course, mimosas are key for an event such as this.
 Check out my How to Build a Bubbles Bar article for tips on making a mimosa bar, which would be perfect for this event.
 In addition, I’ve concocted a simple brunch cocktail that’s perfectly easy to blend on demand.
 Try The Easter Blossom.
 Want something a little more serious?
 My favorite Knockout Bourbon Punch or Peach-Basil Sangria will also be perfectly appropriate.

-About 15 minutes before you want your party people to head down to the parade, pull out some festive disposable coffee cups for your guests to fill with coffee, water… or any other beverages they want to bring along, wink wink.
+About 15 minutes before you want your party people to head down to the parade, pull out some these cute coffee cups for your guests to fill with coffee, water… or any other beverages they want to bring along, wink wink.

 As you wander and friends see people they know you will inevitably lose track of some people.
 You may want to make sure everyone has your phone number or set a specified time when you’ll be back home in case anyone needs anything they left in your home or needs a bathroom break!